|Austrian 20 Euro Commemoratives

 They spent the next few months exploring what turned out to be an island group covered in ice and snow.
 The cold and

-May, 1874, they struck out on foot for the open sea to the south, dragging three lifeboats with them.
-It was a slow and
+1874, they struck out on foot for the open sea to the south, dragging three lifeboats with them.
+It was a slow and physically

 2005 SMS Sankt Georg 20 Euro

-President Theodore Roosevelt, the ships visited the Annapolis Naval Academy before moving up the coast to New York.
+Theodore Roosevelt, the ships visited the Annapolis Naval Academy before moving up the coast to New York.
+During their stay

-navy.
 The end of her story was regrettably less admirable.
-In February, 1918, her crew joined with some other disaffected
+In February, 1918, her crew joined with some other disaffected sailors in

-sailors in the southern Adriatic port of Cattaro (Kotor) in a short-lived mutiny.
-In April she was decommissioned and
+the southern Adriatic port of Cattaro (Kotor) in a short-lived mutiny.
+In April she was decommissioned and awarded to the

-awarded to the British as war booty after the armistice.
-The Sankt Georg was broken up and scrapped in Genoa at the
+British as war booty after the armistice.
+The Sankt Georg was broken up and scrapped in Genoa at the end of 1920.

 Medals & Tokens